 Honours programmes normally begin in the first semester (February).
-Honours 400-level courses are generally offered in first semester (February–June) and second semester (July–October); some courses run through both semesters (whole year courses).
+Honours 400-level courses are generally offered in first semester (February–June) and second semester (July–October), however some courses run through both semesters (whole year courses).

-Students who complete an honours degree to a satisfactory standard may be able to proceed to a master’s degree programme, or provisional enrolment in a doctoral degree.
+Those who complete an honours degree to a satisfactory standard may be able to proceed to a master’s degree, or gain provisional enrolment in a doctoral degree.
 For more information about this, contact the relevant school or department.